 Pat Radish

 Pat Radish of Punta Gorda, Florida, has honored this magnificent leopard she photographed on safari, with a beautiful interpretation in fabric collage.
-Pat has worked with a wide variety of spotted fabrics—including one with coffee beans!—to interpret the wide variety of spot sizes found on this well-known rock star of a leopard.
+Pat has worked with a wide variety of spotted fabrics—including one with coffee beans!—to interpret the wide variety of spot sizes found on this locally well-known rock star of a leopard—that she had the good fortune to “meet.”

 Cookie DeKeyzer